-The Mayor’s Provo Bicycle Committee is a citizen group that works on bicycle advocacy and education issues in the city.
+The Mayor’s Provo Bicycle Committee is a group of residents that is working to make Provo more bicycle and pedestrian friendly.

 To learn more about getting involved, sign up below and you’ll be added to the email list regarding upcoming meetings.
 You can also join the Provo Bicycle Committee Facebook group and follow the BikeProvo.org Facebook Page.

 After a reorganization of the committee in January 2018, Chris Wiltsie is serving as chair, Cristina Catron as secretary, and over twenty other members as coordinators of a wide range of projects that are making Provo a more bicycle friendly community.

 Provo Bicycle Committee Meeting Minutes: August 2, 2018

 Provo Bicycle Committee Meeting Minutes: September 6, 2018

 Provo Bicycle Committee Meeting Minutes: October 8, 2018

 Provo Bicycle Committee Meeting Minutes: November 8, 2018